Southeast Zone comprises those lands that are located within the following areas:

 Northeast Zone comprises those lands that are located within the following areas:

-Kaylee Chizawsky and her family farm near Vegreville, with a mixture of commercial cows as well as purebred Simmentals.
-Kaylee graduated from the University of Alberta with a Bachelor of Science in Agriculture, majoring in Animal Science.
+Kaylee Chizawsky and her family run Foresee Cattle co. near Vegreville, where they raise a mixture of commercial cows as well as purebred red and black Simmentals.
+Kaylee graduated from the University of Alberta with a Bachelor of Science in Agriculture, majoring in Animal Science and has obtained her Professional Agrologist recognition from the Alberta Institute of Agrologists

-Kaylee currently works with Trouw Nutrition, and is in the processing of completing her Professional Agrologist Cerficiation.
-She’s also a graduate of Cattlemen’s Young Leaders, and currently serves as the Alberta representative on the Canadian Cattle Youth Council.
+Kaylee currently works as a territory manager for Zoetis in their cattle and equine division.
+She’s also a graduate of Canadian Cattle Young Leaders, and currently serves as the Alberta representative on the Canadian Cattle Youth Council.
+Kaylee sits on ABP’s Research Committee and is also the ABP representative for Alberta Farm Animal Care.

 George L’Heureux operates a ranch near Lac La Biche.
 As he reaches retirement, he is downsizing to a 60 head cow-calf operation, which will allow him to dedicate more time to ABP to assist the industry in going forward.
 He has previously served as county councillor, and currents sits as chair of the Athabasca Heifer Co-op and vice-chair of the Lac La Biche Ag Society.